-Said to be a young Princess Alexandra and her daughter on the bed of his best machine, the Queen of Hearts.
+Said to be a young Princess Alexandra and her daughter, Maud, on the bed of his best machine, the Queen of Hearts.

 The 1870’s saw James in his prime.
 Inventions boomed, as did his workforce.
 Sewing machines took a back seat to his bicycle business.